Why Carry All That Gear?

 A Few Guidelines

 The first thing to address is food.
 Recyclable shopping bags or cold storage bags are ideal, but if you use plastic bags, please double-up for strength.
 Paper bags rip and get wet so please don’t use them.
-If you are inclined to box your food, which would be helpful, please use cardboard boxes around the size of a copy paper box.
+If you are inclined to box your food please use cardboard boxes around the size of a copy paper box.
 They are sturdy, they have a removable top, they are the perfect size for the saddle bags, and they are free!
 Avoid banana boxes.
 Please do not tape your boxes closed as we may need to rearrange them to get even loads.
 We have plenty of refrigerated and deep-freeze storage space for advanced drop-off, and one pair of insulated packing boxes for delivery of cold goods.